Cacau

 Cacau received German citizenship in February 2009 and made his international debut in May that year in a friendly match against China.
-He was part of the German national team at the 2010 FIFA World Cup.
+He was in the Germany national team at the 2010 FIFA World Cup.

 Club career

 Early career

 Cacau's career in Germany started with fifth-division side Türkgücü München in the 1999–2000 season, after which he went on to join 1.
 FC Nürnberg's reserve team.
 Following his good performances with the reserves, he was given his Bundesliga debut against Hansa Rostock on 18 November 2001.
 In only his second Bundesliga match, against Bayer Leverkusen on 8 December 2001, he scored two goals in Nürnberg's 4–2 defeat.
 He finished his first Bundesliga season with 6 goals in 17 appearances, but failed to repeat the success the following season, when he only scored 2 goals in 27 appearances and Nürnberg were relegated.